How to get a work permit in Thailand

 Should you want to extend your work permit when nearing expiry, you can apply for a one-year extension via the Immigration Office.
 You will need all the documentation you provided during the initial application process, which must be stamped and signed.

-How can I get help with work permits?
+How can I get help with visas and work permits for Thailand?

-Working alongside a global mobility company like Airswift simplifies the process of applying for employment passes or visas in Thailand or other global locations.
+Navigating work permits and visas doesn’t have to be complicated.
+Working alongside a global mobility specialist like Airswift can simplify the process of securing employment passes or visas in Thailand and across other global locations.

-Visit our Employer of Record page to learn about similar processes and the latest insights.
+Visit our Employer of Record page to learn how we support compliant global hiring.

 Share the knowledge